UTHealth-CCB/covid19_testnorm/README.md

 This folder contains the full list of LOINC SARS CoV 2 lab tests (from https://loinc.org/sars-coronavirus-2/), and IVD testkits data (from https://loinc.org/sars-cov-2-and-covid-19/), and Covid19 lexicons file (mannually annotated from multi-sites data)

+templates

+This folder contains the example template file for TestNorm WebserAPI using Flask.

+Run

 The following steps briefly describes how to run the TestNorm tool locally with webservice using Flask.

 Install requirement packages in requirement.txt: pip install -r requirements.txt.